 It's not something I actually wanted people to know about.
 I wasn't proud of it.
-It was a horrible thing to go through Member of the public, Complainant
+It was a horrible thing to go through

 Whilst members of the public in the sample felt that they would easily be able to locate the right person to complain to, discussion with complainants revealed that people very rarely approach the HPC as the first step in lodging a complaint.
 This was considered to the last resort, after communication with the individual in question or with their employer had broken down.